FOR IMMEDIATE RELEASE

 Clean Grid Alliance and the coalition of advanced energy industry groups look forward to Governor Whitmer's signature on this historic legislation, which will enable the state to achieve its 100% clean energy goals.

 # # #

-Clean Grid Alliance is a 501(c)(3) nonprofit organization based in St. Paul, Minn., whose mission is to advance renewable energy in the Midwest.
-Launched in 2001, CGA has been an active stakeholder in the Midcontinent Independent System Operator (MISO) process at the state and regional levels and a leading organization working on transforming state energy policy.
-CGA's membership includes industry representatives working in wind, solar and storage as well as environmental nonprofit organizations, public interest groups, clean energy advocates, farm groups, and businesses providing goods and services to the renewable energy industry who come together to reduce carbon and deliver a renewable energy future.
-Learn more at www.cleangridalliance.org and @CGA_Midwest.
+Clean Grid Alliance (CGA) is a 501(c)(3) nonprofit organization based in St. Paul, Minn., whose mission is to advance renewable energy in the Midwest.
+Launched in 2001, CGA has been an active stakeholder in the MISO process at the state and regional levels and a leading organization working on transforming state energy policy.
+CGA's membership includes industry representatives working in wind, solar, and storage as well as environmental nonprofit organizations, public interest groups, clean energy advocates, farm groups, and businesses providing goods and services to the renewable energy industry who come together to reduce carbon and deliver a renewable energy future.
+Learn more at cleangridalliance.org.